The Second Trimester

 by the skin.
 But some may be seen on babies even after birth.

 The fetus is developing reflexes, like swallowing and sucking.

 The placenta is fully developed.

-The brain will undergo its most important period of growth from the 5th month on.
+The brain will have its most important time of growth from the fifth month on.

-Fingernails have grown on the tips of the fingers and toes, and the fingers and toes
+Fingernails have grown on the tips of the fingers and toes.
+The fingers and toes are

 The fetus goes through cycles of sleep and wakefulness.

-Skin is wrinkly and red, covered with soft, downy hair (called lanugo).
+Skin is wrinkly and red.
+It's covered with soft, downy hair (called lanugo).